muhfaris/cron-app/README.md

 - `command`: The command to be executed at the scheduled time.
 You can specify any valid shell command or script here.

-After editing the configuration file, you can restart Cron App to apply the changes.
+After editing the configuration file, you can save to apply the changes.
 The application will automatically reload the configuration when it detects changes to the file.

 ## Usage